Tummy tuckWe specialise in providing safe and effective cosmetic plastic surgery treatments that are right for you

 After significant weight loss or pregnancy, you may be left with excess skin and fat around your abdomen that cannot be improved by diet or exercise.
 This can also happen as a result of getting older but, no matter the cause, it can be uncomfortable and leave us unable to wear particular clothes.

 Helping you achieve a more youthful and toned tummy

 A tummy tuck is a cosmetic procedure that removes excess or loose skin from the lower abdomen.
 Options include mini-tummy tucks and full-tummy tucks, through to much more extensive procedures after massive weight-loss.

 If the ‘six-pack’ muscles have been stretched apart, it may also be good to plicate them back together at the same time as the tummy tuck.
 Your Consultant will advise you on the options available to you.

-Our experienced specialists will explore your goals and discuss sensible options for you to consider.
+We work with experienced specialists who will help explore your goals and discuss sensible options for you to consider.
 When you book a consultation, you can choose to have this appointment at KIMS Hospital or Sevenoaks Medical Centre, and you will be seen by the Consultant who will perform your surgery, which will take place at KIMS Hospital.
 Your Consultant will provide you with guidance on the results you can expect, the recovery time and the additional information you need to help make the right decision for you.
 They will also follow you all the way through your recovery.
 This relationship is important to help you get the best possible results.

 Prices & payment

 We offer a guide price of:

 The guide price is based on the usual clinical needs of patients.
 For more information, please see our terms and conditions.

 Should I have tummy tuck surgery?